InfinityStudio/InfinityLib/README.md

-# SimpleLib

-# T
+# InfinityLib
-This is a mod that simplifies the registry process of Minecraft.
+A library that simplifies the registry process of Minecraft.